 Do you know your smartphone can be a precious aid to learn a language?

-Due to a technical issue, the new video will be replaced by a PDF file which can be download here:
+Due to a technical issue, the new video will be replaced by a PDF file.
+Download the text in the language you prefer! 😉

 Videos will be back on October 30, 2019.

-From the beginning of my M.A. studies back in 2008, I have always approached language from a broadly cognitive/constructionist perspective, in the belief that within such a framework I could best account for the target linguistic phenomena.
+From the beginning of my M.A. studies back in 2008, I have always approached language from a broadly cognitive/constructionist perspective, in the belief that, within this framework, I could best account for the target linguistic phenomena.
 Throughout the years, I dedicated myself to gain a broad and in-depth knowledge of this paradigm and applied it to my case-studies with commitment and enthusiasm.
 However, by the time I was approaching the end of my Ph.D., something had changed.
 I had begun to see inconsistencies within the framework and to question many assumptions I had previously taken for granted.
-Therefore, I began to explore different frameworks and to consider how to combine insights from different approaches.
-Still, I was experiencing a general sense of dissatisfaction with regard to these theoretical frameworks.
-Then, one day, I came across a paper by the Finnish linguist Esa Itkonen entitled ‘On explanation in linguistics’, which boldly states at the onset, “[…] I have resisted here the utopian impulse which is all too common among the representatives of ‘theoretical’ linguistics: the present is thought to be full of promises that will be redeemed in the near future.
+Therefore, I began to explore different frameworks and to consider how to combine insights from other approaches.
+Still, I was experiencing a general sense of dissatisfaction concerning these theoretical frameworks.
+Then, one day, I came across a paper by the Finnish linguist Esa Itkonen entitled ‘On explanation in linguistics.’
+In this article, the scholar boldly states at the onset, “[…] I have resisted here the utopian impulse which is all too common among the representatives of ‘theoretical’ linguistics: the present is thought to be full of promises that will be redeemed in the near future.
 As far as I can see, the reverse is true.
-If the present moment is experienced as less than satisfactory, it is so with respect to the past and not to the future.
+If the present moment is experienced as less than satisfactory, it is so concerning the past and not to the future.
 Is this view justified?
 Certainly, no one who is ignorant of the history of linguistics has the competence to answer this question.”

 That was an eye-opener.

-What did I really know about the history of my discipline?
+What did I know about the history of my discipline?
 Very little, I had to admit.
-In my student years, I had never had the chance to attend a course in the history of linguistics and, whenever the ‘past’ was considered at all, it was just mentioned in passing (and normally these mentions referred to de Saussure or, at best, Franz Boas).
-The received view was that after the publication of Chomsky’s book ‘Syntactic structures,’ generativism replaced structuralism as the mainstream framework and, later on, a few competitors arose.
-So strong was the advent of Chomskyan linguistics, that some overenthusiastic scholar claimed that more knowledge about human language was gained in the 1980s than in the previous 2,500 years (!).
+In my student years, I had never had the chance to attend a course in the history of linguistics.
+Whenever the ‘past’ was mentioned, it was just in passing (and these mentions, normally, referred to de Saussure or, at best, Franz Boas).
+The received view went as follows.
+After the publication of Chomsky’s book ‘Syntactic structures,’ generativism replaced structuralism as the mainstream framework.
+Later on, a few competitors arose.
+So strong was the advent of Chomskyan linguistics, that some overenthusiastic scholars claimed that more knowledge about human language was gained in the 1980s than in the previous 2,500 years (!).
 Advocates of rivals traditions (such as construction grammar, functional typology, or sociolinguistics) generally maintained the same forgetful attitude toward structural and pre-structural linguistics.

 As I read Itkonen’s paper, I grew intensely curious and decided to go on and read his books and the sources mentioned therein, in particular authors such as Eugenio Coşeriu and Raimo Anttila, among others.
-All these authors have in common a vast knowledge of the history of linguistics, as well as philosophy, classical languages, literature, and so on.
+Not only have these authors in common a vast knowledge of the history of linguistics, but they also have a strong background in philosophy, classical languages, literature, and so on.
 Reading their work lead me to look for further readings, including both primary and secondary sources.
-In particular, I focused my attention on (especially American) structural linguistics, but I also explored in some detail the kind of linguistics which was practiced in antiquity and not only in Europe, but also India, China, and the Arab world.
+In particular, I focused my attention on (especially American) structural linguistics, but I also explored in some detail the kind of linguistics which was practiced in antiquity and not only in Europe, but also in India, China, and the Arab world.
 Becoming acquainted with the linguistics of the past was a really rewarding experience, which helped me see how distorted the general idea of linguistics as science we tend to have, at least in the Western world.

-Putting the above quotation into context, my guess is that the author aimed to say that the scope of his study was not carrying out a detailed statistical analysis, but rather identifying general tendencies and then proceeding to carry out a qualitative analysis.
+Putting the above quotation into context, I guess that the author aimed to say that the scope of his study was not carrying out a detailed statistical analysis, but rather identifying general tendencies and then proceeding to carry out a qualitative analysis.
 However, this is just my interpretation.
-In order to prevent misunderstandings in your essays, you will need to put forward sound arguments as clearly as you can.
-It goes without saying that, to do so, reflecting on what you want to say will be vital.
+To prevent misunderstandings in your essays, you will need to put forward sound arguments as clearly as you can.
+To do so, reflecting on what you want to say will be vital.
 However, the way you choose to say it is no less important since an unfortunate lexical choice may turn into a serious logical problem.
 Indeed, it seems safe to state that, in academic writing, logic and word choice must go hand in hand.

-It is just wrong to assume that each and every person who buys a dictionary aims to become a fluent speaker of the language.
+It is just wrong to assume that every person who buys a dictionary aims to become a fluent speaker of the language.
 In my experience as a private language tutor, there are many reasons why people may want to become familiar with a language.
-Some prospective learners may have family in a country where the language is spoken, some other may just enjoy going there on holiday, yet other may have a passion associated to that country (e.g., in the case of the UK, it is often pop and rock music).
-In all these cases, they have no ambition to attain a high proficiency level; as a consequence, they will not spend a lot of money on thick dictionaries and grammar books, and/or compelling and expensive courses.
-As a private tutor, it is crucial for me to always tailor my classes to the individual needs of every single student.
-The choice of the resources to be used must be maximally functional to reach the goals set at the beginning of the course, which sometimes can be very ambitious (as in the case of an absolute beginner who is planning to move abroad within six months) but are often more humble (as in the case of a learner who enjoys visiting a country for couple of weeks a year).
+Some prospective learners may have a family in a country where the language is official.
+Others may enjoy going there on holiday.
+Others still may have a passion associated with that country (e.g., in the case of the United Kingdom, it is often pop and rock music).
+In all these cases, they have no ambition to attain a high proficiency level; consequently, they will not spend tons of money on thick dictionaries, grammar books, or compelling and expensive courses.
+Therefore, as a private tutor, I must tailor my classes to the individual needs of every single student.
+The choice of the resources to be used must be maximally functional to reach the goals set at the beginning of the course.
+Sometimes, these are very ambitious (as in the case of an absolute beginner planning to move abroad within six months) but are often more humble (as in the case of a learner who enjoys visiting a country for a couple of weeks a year).

-Of course, a professional linguist and/or language teacher will need many advanced resources.
-Indeed, we often spend a long time in libraries scrutinizing dictionaries, grammar books, textbooks, exercise books, collocation dictionaries, idiom dictionaries, urban dictionaries, lists of common mistakes, and we do it mostly out of interest.
-The linguist’s passion, though, is often not the language learner’s.
-The vast majority of learners will content themselves with carrying out relatively down-to-earth conversations with both native and non-native speakers of the language.
+Of course, a professional linguist or language teacher will need many advanced resources.
+Indeed, we often spend a long time in libraries scrutinizing dictionaries, grammar books, textbooks, exercise books, collocation dictionaries, idiom dictionaries, urban dictionaries, and lists of common mistakes.
+We do it out of genuine interest.
+Alas, the linguist’s passion is often not the language learner’s.
+The vast majority of learners will content themselves with carrying out relatively down-to-earth conversations with native and non-native speakers of the language.
 Each case will require a careful selection of appropriate tools, possibly a combination of paper and electronic resources.
-The only really bad resources are those which contain factually wrong information (or are poorly written and/or organized).
+The only wrong resources are those containing factually incorrect information (or are poorly written and organized).
 As for the rest, it depends on the use teacher and learner together make of them.